A theory for generalized morphisms and beyond: Basic notions and properties

 Let ${{\sigma }_{1}},{{\sigma }_{2}}\in \operatorname{Aut}_{T}(S)$.
 Then by Proposition \ref{1.3.10}, ${{\sigma }_{1}}\circ {{\sigma }_{2}}\in \operatorname{End}_{T}(S)$.
 Hence ${{\sigma }_{1}}\circ {{\sigma }_{2}}\in \operatorname{Aut}_{T}(S)$ because both ${{\sigma }_{1}}$ and ${{\sigma }_{2}}$ are bijective.

 Moreover, composition of functions is associative and the identity map on $S$ lies in $\operatorname{Aut}_{T}(S)$.
-Therefore, $\operatorname{Aut}_{T}(S)$ is a group with composition of functions as the binary operation. \end{proof} Then the following proposition is obvious. \begin{proposition} Let $S$ be a $T$-space.
+Therefore, $\operatorname{Aut}_{T}(S)$ is a group with composition of functions as the binary operation. \end{proof} Then the following, which is for later use, is obvious. \begin{proposition} Let $S$ be a $T$-space.
 Then the intersection of any family of subgroups of $\operatorname{Aut}_{T}(S)$ is again a subgroup of $\operatorname{Aut}_{T}(S)$. \end{proposition}